 Goal & Objectives

-The goal of “Rethinking Malaria in the Context of COVID–19” is to identify novel ‘game-changing’ approaches to the malaria crisis with the following objectives:
+The goal of the 2020-2022 “Rethinking Malaria in the Context of COVID–19” global engagement was to identify novel ‘game-changing’ approaches to the malaria crisis with the following objectives:

 - To propose new strategies for malaria governance and financing at the global, national, and district/community levels;